RISD - Rhode Island School of Design

 Financial aid recipients must be matriculated and pursuing courses leading to a degree.

-for the following Federal programs:
+Students must be enrolled at least half-time for the following Federal programs:

-Federal Work/Study, Perkins AND Federal Direct Stafford Loans. (
+Federal Work Study, Perkins AND Federal Direct Stafford Loans. (

-if your attendance falls below half-time, you will be using your grace period for repayment of your Perkins and Federal Direct Stafford Loans).
+If your attendance falls below half-time, you will be using your grace period for repayment of your Perkins and Federal Direct Stafford Loans).